xho95/xho95.github.io/_posts/2016-01-23-Initialization.md

 }
 let beetsQuestion = SurveyQuestion(text: "How about beets?") beetsQuestion.ask()
-// "How about beets?" 를 출력합니다. beetsQuestion.response = "I also like beets.
+// "How about beets?" 를 인쇄합니다. beetsQuestion.response = "I also like beets.
 (But not with cheese.)"
 ```